krishnakalisarkar/Be_Heart_Smart/README.md

 * overweight and
 * obesity.

 A healthy heart is central to overall good health.
-The purpose of this project is to spread awareness among individuals that embracing a healthy lifestyle at any age can prevent heart disease and lower the  risks for  heart attack or stroke.
+The purpose of this project is to spread awareness among individuals and that embracing a healthy lifestyle at any age can prevent heart disease and lower the  risks for  heart attack or stroke.

 ## Resources used
 - Data : https://www.kaggle.com/sulianova/cardiovascular-disease-dataset version 1 (Created 2019-01-19)

-- Software : Microsoft Excel 2018, Google Colab, Spark 3.1.2, Jupyter Notebook
+- Software : Please see Requirements.txt

 ## The Dataset Description: